decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	Program administration support - $2,000 per mo. - we expect to incentivize up to a half-dozen individuals to manage various small tasks needed to make the program a big success (e.g. weekly conference call leads, graphic design of BD slide decks, ops support to order business cards and ship "welcome packs", marketing company to get word out, etc.)

-•	Our commitment - we will put our full heart, soul, and energy into the project's success; I will HODL, stake, & vote any DCR income retained thru the project
+•	Our commitment - we will put our full heart, soul, and energy into the project's success; **fintechprof **and **thegoodkind** will HODL, stake, & vote any DCR income retained thru the project

 **Benefit to Decred Ecosystem:**